0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 <li>interface: the physical/logical interface to send the data out of</li>
 </ul>
 </details>
-the router will then use longest prefix routing, LPR is a method routers use to choose the more specific route incase multiple routes overlap with each other for example if we have route 1: 192.168.0.0/16 route 2: 192.168.1.0/24 the router will choose route 2 because its more specific, the reason for this.
-If there is no route that matchs it will use the default route(0.0.0.0 - matchs all destination IPs), if there is no default route it drops the packet

 7. since this is a internet gateway and the data needs to be routed outside of the network NAT takes place, the router will update the source IP to be its public IPv4(and update the source port to something unique if PAT is in use) and create a mapping inside its NAT table, for example heres a mapping from my routers dashboard

 <details>